rudyjcruz831/spoonAPI/README.md

 ## Cirlce CI
 1. Make account
 2. make ssh keys add the public key to github and added the private key to circleci
-  - this part i had trouble figuering it out i am still having trouble with the ssh keys
-  - I need to make becasuse I am adding a secretphrase  X - this did not work
-  - I created a second project but made sure I follow the instructions this worked
-3. the config file is attachec to this project under the directory .circleci/
+3. the config file is attached to this project under the directory .circleci/

 #### Screenshots of circleci
 ![image info](./img/Circle_Screenshot1.png)